crust-firmware/crust/README.md

 Effort is underway to upstream all changes to third-party projects; however, some patches are currently still needed.

-- ARM Trusted Firmware: upstream support for Crust was merged in commit [`c335ad480d41`][atf-c335ad480d41], and is present in all releases starting with [v2.3][atf-v2.3].
+- ARM Trusted Firmware-A: upstream support for Crust was merged in commit [`c335ad480d41`][atf-c335ad480d41], and is present in all releases starting with [v2.3][atf-v2.3].
 Optional patches for improved support are available in the `crust` branch of [the crust-firmware fork][crust-atf].
 - Linux: while Linux does not directly communicate with Crust, it requires some small patches to cleanly share the clock controller and PMIC bus controller hardware with Crust.
 They are available in the `crust-minimal` branch of [the crust-firmware fork][crust-linux].
-Those patches, plus additional changes for reduced power consumption (helpful even if you are not using Crust), are available in the `crust` branch.
+Those patches, plus additional optional changes for reduced power consumption (helpful even if you are not using Crust), are available in the `crust` branch.
 - U-Boot: upstream support for loading Crust into SRAM was merged in commit [`18261b855223`][u-boot-18261b855223], and is present in all releases starting with [v2021.01-rc1][u-boot-v2021.01-rc1].
 It is also possible to